Scientific Name

 Etymology

-The specific epithet "desmetiana (de-smet-ee-AY-na)" honors Louis de Smet (1810-1887), a Belgian horticulturist and owner of a nursery specialized in succulent plants at Ledeberg, Ghent.
+The specific epithet "desmetiana" (pronounced "de-smet-ee-AY-na") honors Louis de Smet (1810-1887), a Belgian horticulturist who owned a nursery specialized in succulent plants in Ledeberg, Ghent.

 Origin